Spheroidal Molecular Communication via Diffusion: Signaling Between Homogeneous Cell Aggregates: Introduction

-In this work, our focus is to model communication between two spheroidal structures, inspired by the cross-talk phenomenon studied in \cite{bauer2017functional}.
-Due to the unique structure of spheroids, this research highlights their potential application in synthetic biology as \textit{spheroidal antennas} for transmitting and receiving information.
-The ability of spheroids to release molecules in a controlled manner enables them to function as transmitters.
-The porous spheroidal structure also increases the received power of the diffusion signal.
-In this study, we introduce an end-to-end diffusive MC system using spheroids as both transmitter and receiver.
+In this paper, we introduce an end-to-end diffusive MC system using spheroids as both transmitter and receiver.
 The contributions of this paper are summarized as follows: \begin{itemize} \item We propose a novel spheroid-to-spheroid (S2S) communication system in an unbounded environment. \item We formulate the molecule release function from the border of a transmitting multicell spheroid as a boundary value problem and derive the corresponding Green's function for concentration (GFC). \item As we did for the impulsive point source transmitter in \cite{arjmandi2023diffusive}, the joint communication channel and spheroidal receiver's response are also modeled as a boundary value problem that accounts for the amplification at the boundary. \item We validate our results with particle-based simulations (PBS), confirming the accuracy and reliability of our model. \item We study the geometric effects of the transmitting and receiving spheroids on the molecule concentration inside the receiving spheroid. \item We evaluate the system's bit error rate (BER) in the presence of inter-symbol interference (ISI) with different time slot durations and spheroid porosity levels. \end{itemize}

 The rest of the paper is organized as follows.
 Section \ref{SM} describes the spheroid structure and diffusive MC system using the spheroid.
 In Section \ref{GFB}, the spheroid Green's function is provided.
 The details regarding the characterization of the diffusive MC channel are presented in Section \ref{S2S}.
 Results and discussions are outlined in Section \ref{results}.
 Finally, Section \ref{Conclusion} concludes the paper.